-For the happiness at work survey we applied this thinking to a work context, creating indicators that describe how the organisational system interacts with the resources employees bring to work to support people to do well and feel good in their jobs.
+New Economics Foundation developed the happiness at work survey in which we applied this thinking to a work context.
+We created indicators that describe how the organisational system interacts with the resources employees bring to work to support people to do well and feel good in their jobs.
 We believe that through better understanding these connections, individuals and organisations can identify the changes that will have the biggest impact – both for employee happiness and business success.

 Plugging into virtuous cycles

 These virtuous cycles explain why even modest improvements in wellbeing translate into good savings on the business bottom line.

 The dynamic nature of wellbeing means that there are many routes into improving it, which can lead to win-win situations, supporting higher wellbeing for employees and improved performance for organisations.